-* In "Deep Trouble", the relationship between Billy and the Mermaid is particularly touching, especially considering the series' general formula.
+* In ''Deep Trouble'', the relationship between Billy and the Mermaid is particularly touching, especially considering the series' general formula of horror and melancholy.

-* In "The Headless Ghost" the titular character is established as a vicious trouble maker, but [[spoiler:after the protagonists find his head, he appears to say "thank you" before departing to the afterlife.]]
+* In ''The Headless Ghost'' the titular character is established as a vicious trouble maker, but [[spoiler:after the protagonists find his head, he appears to say "thank you" before departing to the afterlife.]]
 This is subverted in the TV episode, where he is a bratty UngratefulBastard.

-* In the book version of "The Haunted Mask II," Steve's initial idea was to use his mask to scare the kids on the soccer team that he's supposed to manage (as punishment for a prank) because they always misbehave.
+* In the book version of ''The Haunted Mask II'', Steve's initial idea was to use his mask to scare the kids on the soccer team that he's supposed to manage (as punishment for a prank) because they always misbehave.
 By the time Halloween comes around and the mask has bonded to Steve's face, he still plans on going through with his attempt to scare the kids.
 However, rather than being freaked out or acting hostile, the kids try to help Steve because they think he really is an old man.
 All Steve's attempts to scare them just lead to the kids trying to be as considerate and kind as they can be, and eventually, Steve asks for them to help him make it to Carly Beth's house.
 Steve knew the only thing that could stop the mask was his brotherly love for Carly.